muratk3n/thirdwave/en/README.md

 compared to Indonesia.
 Top 10 polluters are responsible for 70% of all cumulative carbon pollution since the 18th century.

+Don't get me started on natural gas, fracking and 'flaring'.

 [Analysis](2021/07/historical-carbon-emissions.md)

 ---